SUI-Components/sui/packages/sui-js-compiler/README.md

 #### Compiling TypeScript files and generating type declarations

 This tools lets you compile **TS files** and generate their **type declarations** in your packages out of the box.
-It will do it if the package itslef has a `tsconfig.json` placed in its root folder.
+It will do it if the package itself has a `tsconfig.json` placed in its root folder.

 ## Requirements